JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 ## [Example -- Step-by-step] (@id example_stepbystep)

-Let us load data from a bi-stable nonlinear model subject to noise and to a gradual change of the forcing that leads to a transition.
+Let us load data from a bistable nonlinear model subject to noise and to a gradual change of the forcing that leads to a transition.
 Furthermore, we also load data from a linear model, which is by definition monostable and therefore incapable of transitionning.
 This is done to control the rate of false positives, a common problem that can emerge when looking for tranisiton indicators.
 The models are governed by:

 ```math
 \dfrac{\mathrm{d}x_{l}}{\mathrm{d}t} = - x_{l} - 1 + f(t) + n(t) \\
 \dfrac{\mathrm{d}x_{nl}}{\mathrm{d}t} = - x_{nl}^3 + x_{nl} + f(t) + n(t)
 ```

-with $x_{l}$ the state of the linear model, $x_{nl}$ the state of the double-well model, $f$ the forcing and $n$ the noise.
+with $x_{l}$ the state of the linear model, $x_{nl}$ the state of the bistable model, $f$ the forcing and $n$ the noise.
 For $f=0$ they both display an equilibrium point at $x=-1$.
-However, the double-well model also displays a further equilibrium point at $x=1$.
+However, the bistable model also displays a further equilibrium point at $x=1$.
 Loading (and visualizing with [`Makie.jl`](https://docs.makie.org/stable/)) such prototypical data to test some indicators can be done by simply running:

 ```@example MAIN
 using TransitionIndicators